Googras or gujiyas

 - Divide the dough into tiny marble size balls.
 Keep the dough pieces covered as you don’t want it become dry.

 - Keep a large tray or plate ready with a clean cloth to cover the googras.

 - Take a piece of the dough and roll it out into a 2″ diameter circle.

-- Take about a teaspoon of filling and place it in the middle of the circle.
+- Take about a teaspoonful of filling and place it in the middle of the circle.